A woman is warning people to be on their guard against a Sky TV box insurance scam after her elderly father was conned.

 A spokesman for Sky said: “We are aware that some warranty companies are passing themselves off as being linked to Sky.

-“We now alert our customers to their presence in the help centre section of our Sky.com website and provide customers with clear guidance on the measures they can take if they are contacted by one of these companies.
+“We now alert our customers to their presence in the help centre section of our Sky.com website and provide customers with clear guidance on the measures they can take if they are contacted by one

 “We don’t think it’s acceptable to treat customers this way.